Egardus: Identity and career

-Works
+Music

 Only three works by Egardus survive.
 A canon, Furnos reliquisti quare; Equum est et salutare is found in a single source, Mod A (Modena, Biblioteca Estense e Universitaria alpha.M.5.24).
 His other two works have a somewhat wider distribution.
 The Gloria with the trope "Spiritus et Alme" appears in three sources, Utrecht, Universiteitsbibliotheek 1846 (olim 37, independently discovered by Schmid and Strohm) and two sources from Padua, Biblioteca Universitaria: MSS Ba 2.2.a (formerly 1225, part of Pad D) and 1475 (part of Pad A).
 Both of the Paduan sources originally come from the Paduan abbey of Santa Giustina.
 An untroped Gloria appears in five independent sources: Warsaw, Biblioteka Narodowa, MS III.8054 (olim Biblioteka Krasiński 52, commonly called Kras.) f.
 204v-205r, Mod A f.
 21v-22r, a collection of sources in Grottaferrata and at Dartmouth College (f.
 Dv-4r), Padua Ba 2.2.a (1225), f.
 1v, and, recently identified, in Udine, Archivio di Stato framm.
 22 recto (part of Cividale A).
 In the Warsaw source, the work is labeled "Opus Egardi."
 In Mod A, "Egardus" is used.
 In no other source of this work is there an attribution.
 Strohm notes that Egardus's music is less complex than other mid-century composers, but this lack of complexity can either be attributed to an early date for its composition, contemporaneous with Philippe de Vitry, or a far later date, just prior to Johannes Ciconia).